Matt Skole: Playing style

 In his minor league seasons, Skole has exclusively played at first and third base in the field.
 Nationals General Manager Mike Rizzo described him in 2012 as someone who "probably profiles as a left-handed power bat at first base".
 He has also been noted as a patient hitter with a "strong propensity to take walks".

 Personal life

-His brother, Jake, was also a professional baseball player.
+His brother, Jake, is also a professional baseball player, currently playing for the Savannah Party Animals in the Banana Ball Championship League.